Best Practices for Indoor Air Quality Monitoring

 Volatile organic compounds (VOCs)

-Invisible gases that may or may not smell
+Invisible gases, may or may not smell

 Mold

-Fungal growths in damp areas
+Fungal growth in damp areas

 Pesticides